 (Poland) joined Security Council Report in 2005 as Director of Research and since 2010 has also served as Deputy Executive Director.
 From 1994 until 2005 Ms. Weschler was the UN Representative for Human Rights Watch, and before that, a researcher for Human Rights Watch, a capacity in which she conducted human rights investigations in countries on five continents and wrote numerous reports and articles, published in newspapers and journals in different countries.
 A native of Poland, she started her professional career in Solidarity Union press agency, covering meetings between Union President Lech Walesa and the communist government, and the work of the executive leadership of the union.
 Ms. Weschler holds a master’s degree in Spanish and Latin American Studies from the University of Warsaw and a master’s in journalism from Columbia University’s Graduate School of Journalism.
 In addition to Polish, she is fluent in English and Spanish and has a working knowledge of Portuguese.

 (United States) joined Security Council Report in August 2005.
 As a Senior Research Analyst and Coordinating Editor, she works on all aspects of the organisation with a particular responsibility for planning, production and quality control of the organisation’s publications and website.
-Her research portfolio includes women, peace and security in addition to Middle Eastern issues, including Lebanon, Iraq, Israel/Palestine, Syria and UNDOF (Golan Heights).
+Her research portfolio includes women, peace and security in addition to Middle Eastern issues, including Iraq, Syria and UNDOF (Golan Heights).
 Her management duties include serving as one of the focal points in the organisation for its Board of Directors, International Advisory Group and donors.
 Before joining Security Council Report, Ms. Roberts worked for nine years in non-profit management positions at Columbia University and the World Policy Institute at the New School University.
 Previously, she worked in the Occupied Palestinian Territories as an educator and a human rights advocate.
 Ms. Roberts holds a BA from Hampshire College and a Master of International Affairs from Columbia University’s School of International and Public Affairs with a concentration in human rights and Middle Eastern history.
 She also received an Advanced Certificate from the Middle East Institute at Columbia University.
 She speaks English and has a strong working knowledge of Arabic.

 (Singapore) has been with Security Council Report since 2006.
 As a Senior Research Analyst and Editor of What’s in Blue she is responsible for supervising the production of high-quality and timely material for the on-line service.
 She has also covered the thematic issue of children and armed conflict for SCR since 2007 and has worked on Asian and European issues as well as peacekeeping, peacebuilding and conflict prevention related topics.
 Ms. Kandiah Thompson has over 25 years of experience in media and public policy making.
 She worked with the Singapore Ministry of Foreign Affairs and the ASEAN Secretariat in Jakarta covering ASEAN and UN issues.
 She has also worked as a journalist: in television in Singapore, as a newspaper foreign correspondent in New York, and as a communications trainer.
 Ms. Kandiah Thompson holds a Bachelor of Social Sciences and Bachelor of Arts degrees from the National University of Singapore and a Master of International Affairs from Columbia University’s School of International and Public Affairs.
 A native of Singapore, she speaks English, Malay and Indonesian.